-- (a) a candidate must pass courses having a minimum total value of 360 points. - (b) at least 254 of the 360 points must be from the Schedule to the Regulations for the Bachelor of Arts. - (c) the remaining 106 points may be for courses from any degree of the University.
-They will be subject to the Regulations of the other degree. - (d) at least 216 points must be for courses above 100-level. - (e) at least 84 points must be for courses at 300-level. - (f) at least 56 points of that 84 must be in a single subject and from the Schedule to the Regulations of the Bachelor of Arts.
+- (a) a candidate must pass courses having a minimum total value of 360 points and - at least 254 of the 360 points must be from courses listed in Schedule B to the Regulations for the Bachelor of Arts degree; - the remaining 106 points may be for courses from any degree of the University.
+(These courses will be subject to the Regulations for the other degree.) - (b) within the structure outlined in clause 2(a) a candidate must pass courses to the value of - i. at least 216 points above 100-level andii. at least 84 points at 300-level. - (c) within the provisions outlined above a candidate shall satisfy the requirements for either a Major and a Minor or two Majors as listed in Schedule